We Analyzed the Future Direction of Rumble Inc. (RUM), Here is What We Found

 RUM’s Market Performance

-During the last 5 trading sessions, RUM fell by -13.95%, which changed the moving average for the period of 200-days by +1.57% in comparison to the 20-day moving average, which settled at $10.83.
-In addition, Rumble Inc. saw 7.66% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RUM fell by -22.77%, which changed the moving average for the period of 200-days by -17.05% in comparison to the 20-day moving average, which settled at $11.32.
+In addition, Rumble Inc. saw -7.94% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for RUM